Southern California Chapter

-One of the most anticipated events of the of the annual SCCACS meeting every year is the Annual Women in Surgery Luncheon.
-This year we had the pleasure of having a distinguished guest speaker, Kathy Magliato, MD, MBA, FACS.
-Dr. Magliato, a cardiac surgeon, entrepreneur, writer, and mother was the first ever member of the SCCACS invited to speak at our luncheon.
-Her talk on leadership entitled Leading with Your Heart was an informative and engaging talk.
-We were delighted to have the attendance of so many students, residents, fellows and attending surgeons who, not only learned a great deal, but also had the opportunity to meet and network with other female surgeons from a variety of specialties.
+One of the most anticipated events of the annual SCCACS meeting every year is the Annual Women in Surgery Luncheon.
+This year we had the pleasure of having a distinguished guest speaker, Julie Ann Sosa, MD, MA, FACS.
+Her talk on was an informative and engaging talk.
+We were delighted to have the attendance of so many students, residents, fellows and attending surgeons who, not only learned a great deal but also had the opportunity to meet and network with other female surgeons from a variety of specialties.

 Don’t forget to join the Southern California ACS Women in Surgery Facebook group.
 This is a closed group whose purpose is to facilitate communication and information among female surgeons in Southern California.
 It is also a forum where we can all communicate with one another in an informal fashion.
 We encourage everyone to join!
 Please send me a message via email or Facebook with any questions.

 Areti Tillou, MD, FACS, Vice-Chair, SCCACS Committee on Trauma,

 Elizabeth Benjamin, MD, FACS Vice-Chair, SCCACS Committee on Trauma,

 Eric Ley, MD FACS Vice-Chair, SCCACS Committee on Trauma

 The Southern California Chapter of ACS Committee on Trauma remains committed to improving the care of injured patients in this region and to providing education to surgeons caring for these patients.
 It sponsors ATLS, ASSET, DMEP, and TOPIC courses, as well as the local Resident Trauma Paper Competition.